 Researchers, journalists, and watchdog groups

-Businesses affected by major regulations
+Businesses navigating major regulations

-People challenging inaccurate agency information
+People fighting inaccurate agency data

 Who is affected by H.R.
 6329?